DmitryYalchik/HomeCollection/README.md

 # HomeCollection
 #### Application for keeping records of houses, entrances, apartments and people.
 #### Developed in WPF (C#) using the MVVM pattern 🖥️
-#### In this Application you won't find ValidationResult or anythink like that.
+#### In this Application you won't find validations of model or anythink like that.
 There is only navigation, CRUD actions for using like some template for future projects.
 Thank's! 💖
 #### If you find something that can be implemented better, please let me know.
 I will be glad to learn and use the best practices 🔍
 #### And if you like the implementation of this project, please Star this repo 🌟